Solidify-Templates/docker-scaffold/README.md

 # This is a template repository

-Introduces a docker file based on `ubuntu22-04`
+Introduces a docker file based on `ubuntu:latest`